 But also, lavender flowers can be dried and used in soaps, candles, eye pillows, bath salts, sachets, air fresheners, and more.

-Check out these books on ways to incorporate lavender in healthy living!
-(Click for more info)
+Check out these books on ways to use lavender

 Can you cook with lavender?

 Culinary lavender can also be used in cooking.
 Those particular lavender flowers can be incorporated into many different dishes, bakeries and beverages!

 “Lavender pairs really well with rich and fatty foods (chicken, turkey, lamb, salmon or tuna) because it cuts through and lifts the overall flavor,” says Claire Cheney, founder of New England spice purveyor Curio Spice Co.

 The dried flowers are a great compliment to other herbs such as rosemary, marjoram, oregano and savory.